pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_mobile-push.md

 # Mobile Push Notifications API for Objective-C SDK

-Connect PubNub publishing to Apple APNs and Google FCM push services.
-Enable the Mobile Push Notifications add-on for your key in the Admin Portal.
+Connect PubNub publishing to APNs (iOS) and FCM (Android).

+- Enable the Mobile Push Notifications add-on for your key in the Admin Portal.
-APNs version support:
-- Use PNAPNSPush for legacy binary APNs.
+- APNs support: HTTP/2 (APNs2) and legacy binary.
+Set pushType accordingly:
-- Use PNAPNS2Push for HTTP/2 APNs.
+  - PNAPNS2Push (HTTP/2)

-Token types:
-- APNs/APNs2: NSData
+  - PNAPNSPush (legacy)
-- FCM: NSString
+  - PNFCMPush (FCM)

-APNs2-only fields:
-- environment: PNAPNSDevelopment or PNAPNSProduction
-- topic: app bundle identifier

 ## Add a device to a push notifications channel

-Enable mobile push notifications on channels.
+Enable push notifications on channels for a device token.

+##### Requires Mobile Push Notifications add-on

 ### Method(s)